pds13193/Customer-Reviews-Sentiment-Analysis/README.md

 **Overview**

 This repository contains a Sentiment Analysis Mini Project focused on Amazon Musical Instruments Reviews.
 Sentiment analysis is a valuable natural language processing (NLP) technique with profound implications for business development, as it provides invaluable insights into customer opinions.
-In this project, we explore the Amazon Musical Instruments Reviews dataset, perform exploratory data analysis (EDA), and build a sentiment analysis model.
+In this project, I explore the Amazon Musical Instruments Reviews dataset, perform exploratory data analysis (EDA), and build a sentiment analysis model.

 **Project Structure**